malonsol/TFM_KSchool/frontend/README.md

 ## Description

 A light web-based application under the name of ***CLEAR SKY*** was both developed and deployed using Streamlit.
-The main purpose of this service is to ease airlines workload concerning flight planning operations.
+The main purpose of this service is to ease airlines workload concerning flight planning operations, by providing them with a prediction about the flight punctuality: on-time or delayed.
+In addition, a local interpretation of the model is also displayed for better outcome understanding.
+Airlines would eventually transform these insights into actionable data-driven business decisions.

 I happily encourage everybody to have a look and play with it freely!